History of the West Cliff Estate

 In 1974 the name was changed from "West Cliff Residents and Ratepayers' Association", to "West Cliff House Owners' Association".
 In the original agreement in the Ratepayers Association, no one could vote unless they had paid their subscription.
 The position as it stands today is that every house owner has a covenant in their deeds which makes it an obligation to contribute on an equitable basis towards the cost of maintaining the roads and surface drainage.

 In 1983 it was agreed by members of the House Owners' Association to seek an equal annual contribution from each household towards the upkeep of all roads, certain verges, sewers and surface water drains throughout the estate.

 On 15th/16th August 1990, the estate was invaded by armed police and national media.
 An 8 year old girl who had been abducted four days earlier from a caravan on the holiday park was found in a derelict wooden chalet called Tree Tops.
-A 23 year old man was arrested and sentenced to a secure mental unit.
-Tree Tops was at the top of West Cliff Road and has since been demolished.
+A 23 year old unemployed man was arrested and sentenced to an indefinite period in a secure mental unit.
+Tree Tops was at the top of West Cliff Road (opposite the post box) and has since been demolished.

 On 1st October 2011 following a Government directive, the local water authority became responsible for the foul sewerage system on the estate.
 The surface water system remains the responsibility of the House Owners' Association or respective property owners, depending on pipework location.
 Gas, electricity and water supplies on the estate are the responsibility of the appropriate utility companies.

 Contributions by: Basil Trevor-Morgan, Roy Downing & John May - References from original 1914 & 1921 Deeds.